dacurry-tns/deploying-apereo-cas/pages/building/svcmgmt/install-and-test-the-webapp.md

 Click the "Save Changes" button at the top right of the window, and verify that the changes can be successfully saved (a message will appear at the bottom of the window).
 Check the log file (`/var/log/cas/cas.log`) and the contents of the changed service definition in `/etc/cas/services`, too.

-{% include note.html content="The services management webapp always writes the complete service definition to the registry, not just the parts that are different than the default values.
+{% include note.html content="The management webapp always writes the complete service definition to the registry, not just the parts that are different than the default values.
 So don't be surprised when the definition you just edited has a lot more \"stuff\" in it that it did before you changed it." %}

 ## Try creating a service registry entry